Microlocal analysis of Doppler Synthetic Aperture Radar: Introduction

+The narrowband nature of the DSAR waveforms allows accurate measurement of Doppler frequency shifts, which in turn can be used to obtain accurate measurements of relative velocity.
+Knowledge of relative velocity between stationary scattering objects and the antenna, whose trajectory is assumed known, is then used to locate and image the objects.
+The dual concept of using Doppler shifts to image rotating or moving objects, using measurements by a stationary antenna, was proposed some time ago by Thomson and Ponsonby \cite{TP}; see also \cite{RM}.
+More recently, the use of a moving antenna over a horizontal terrain was proposed in Borden and Cheney \cite{BoCh04}.
+In Wang and Yazici \cite{WangYaz2012}, this approach was named Doppler Synthetic Aperture Radar and examined for bistatic data acquisition; related ideas were further developed in \cite{CBG, SFL, WHBBC,YLY,WangYaz2014,YSY18}.
+The reader can also consult these papers for more extensive surveys of the earlier literature.

-Standard synthetic aperture radar (SAR) systems transmit wideband electromagnetic waves from an airborne or spaceborne antenna.
-The electromagnetic waves scatter from objects of interest on the terrain, e.g., roads, vehicles and buildings, and those waves return to a receiver co-located with the transmitting antenna.
-The wide bandwidth of the transmitted fields allows the SAR system to make high-resolution estimates of the time between transmission and reception, and this travel time is used to estimate the distance (range) between the antenna and the scattering objects.
-This process is repeated from many locations along the antenna flight path, providing distance estimates from many different viewing angles, from which both the range and the along-track position of scattering objects can be determined.
+In contrast to DSAR, in standard SAR the transmitted fields often consist of a train of pulses of short temporal duration and complicated spectrum; the short duration allows for high-resolution estimates of the time between transmitting and receiving antennas (whether in monostatic, bi-static or multi-static geometries), and this travel time is used to estimate the distance (range) between the antenna and the scattering objects.
+This process is repeated from many locations along the transmitter flight path, providing distance estimates from many different viewing angles, from which both the range and the along-track position of scattering objects can be determined.

-Radar systems, however, can be designed to operate in a complementary mode, transmitting narrowband waveforms rather than wideband ones.
-Narrowband waveforms allow accurate measurement of Doppler shifts, which in turn can be used to obtain accurate measurements of relative velocity.
-Knowledge of relative velocity between stationary scattering objects and an antenna with known trajectory can be used to locate and image the scattering objects.

-The concept of using the Doppler shift for imaging a rotating planet appeared in \cite{TP} and later in \cite{RM}.
-The notion of Doppler imaging appears in \cite{M}, in the context of a rotating target and stationary radar, as a motivation for range-Doppler imaging, and was studied further in \cite{MHW, MH}.
-Using measurements from a moving antenna for Doppler-only SAR-like imaging, which we denote by DSAR, was proposed in \cite{BoCh04}; related ideas were further developed in \cite{CBG, SFL, WHBBC,YLY}.
-See also the recent work of Yazici, Son and Yanik \cite{YSY18} on DSAR interferometry.